- Devices on different networks

 Problem Description

 You are trying to mirror your iPhone, iPad, or Mac screen to your Apple TV but it is not working.
 The Apple TV does not appear in the screen mirroring menu, or you tap it and nothing happens, or the connection attempts but fails with an error.
-Screen mirroring uses AirPlay to broadcast your entire device screen to the Apple TV so you can show photos, presentations, apps, or anything on your device on the big screen.
+Screen mirroring uses AirPlay to broadcast your entire device screen to the Apple TV so you can show photos, presentations, apps, or anything from your iPhone, iPad, or Mac on the big screen.
 When it does not work you cannot share your screen at all.
 This is different from AirPlay audio or video streaming because screen mirroring broadcasts the full display not just a specific media file.

 Symptoms